mvneerven/xo/REVISIONS.md

 The Live Edit feature supports drag & drop sorting, deleting fields and editing fields using property sheets.
 This feature leverages the fact that each control now exposes its own XO schema as a property and exposes metadata in the form of JSON Schema, which the property sheet uses to automatically generate an editing form - in ExoForm!

+# New in 1.4.100

+- You can now link a model instance via a URL instead of declaring it inline
+- Listview control now has a static mode, in which it just renders the data but adds no interactivity
+- Clicking on a selected item in a singleSelect Listview doesn't deselect the item (unless CTRL is pressed)